 EXEMPTIONS FOR CERTAIN CULTIVATION ACTIVITIES

 Cultivation activities that qualify for the personal use exemption disturb less than 1,000 square feet (in aggregate) and present the lowest threat to water quality; therefore, discharges from the operations are exempt from enrolling in the General Order if they comply with the conditions specified in this order.
-Personal use cultivation activities are exempt from requirements to obtain a CDFA cultivation license because they are not a commercial activity.
+Personal use cultivation activities are exempt from requirements to obtain a DCC cultivation license because they are not a commercial activity.
 Activities that are consistent with Health and Safety Code sections 11362.77 (medical marijuana) or 11362.2 (non-medical marijuana) and subsequent revisions of the statutes, disturb an area (in aggregate) less than 1,000 square feet, and comply with the additional conditions below, are not required to submit any application information to obtain coverage under this General Order.
 The 1,000 square feet personal use exemption criteria provide sufficient area for outdoor cultivation of six mature plants for non-medical use, or 500 square feet of cannabis plant canopy as allowed for medical cultivation purposes.

 The exemptions apply per parcel or contiguous parcels; no coalitions, cooperatives, or other combination of cultivation activities can claim the personal use exemption for activities on the same parcel.
 The personal use exemption shall not apply if the Cannabis Cultivator fails to comply with all applicable conditions, including the non-commercial activity requirement.